metisjs/metis-ui/src/components/tag/index.en-US.md

 ---
 title: Tag
+description: Tag for categorizing or markup.
 group:
   title: Data Display
   order: 4
 ---

-Tag for categorizing or markup.

 ## When To Use